Is Wireless Home Internet Right for You?

 Ease of setup

 One of the biggest benefits is convenience.
 You can install it yourself without an appointment or special equipment.
-The all-in-one gateway replaces both a modem and router, and the app helps you find the best spot in your home for signal strength.
-There’s no drilling or wiring, which makes it a great option for renters.
+The all-in-one gateway, which is included with your plan, replaces both a modem and router, and the app helps you find the best spot in your home for signal strength.
+There’s no drilling or wiring, which makes it a good option for renters.

 Transparent pricing

-T-Mobile’s flat monthly rate covers everything with no rental fees, surcharges or unexpected taxes.
+T-Mobile’s flat monthly rate covers everything with no rental fees or surcharges.

 Cost savings